thriveweb/trh2/content/pages/home.md

 section5:
   backgroundImage: /images/uploads/img_7370.jpg
   content: >-
-    Our mission to to provide and promote the highest quality of veterinary care to our patients through excellence in veterinary medicine and unprecedented medical standards while providing our clients with the education and assistance in all aspects of equine care.
+    Our mission is to provide and promote the highest quality of veterinary care to our patients through excellence in veterinary medicine and unprecedented medical standards while providing our clients with the education and assistance in all aspects of equine care.